kg583/kg583.github.io/_pages/cv.md

 ## Education

 - Ph.D. in Mathematics, University of Virginia, 2026.
+- M.S. in Mathematics, University of Virginia, 2025.
 - B.A. in Mathematics, Vanderbilt University, 2022.
 - B.S. in Computer Science, Vanderbilt University, 2022.